-Advanced Pedagogical Applications of Aviation/Aerospace Concepts 3 Credits

-An advanced course that provides educators with background in mathematical, meteorological, engineering, psychological and physiological principles as applied to the aviation and aerospace fields.
-The course also provides educators with techniques and strategies used to implement aviation and aerospace concepts into the classroom.
+Advanced Pedagogical Applications of Aviation/Aerospace Concepts 3 Credits also provides educators with techniques and strategies used to implement aviation and aerospace concepts into the classroom.
 Prerequisites: AED 501 and/or AED 502, or Flight Training.
 Credit for this course is not applicable to the requirements of any Embry-Riddle degree.